redhatstuart/azure-aro/README.md

 * The build script will look for the DNS Zone and A records for the custom domain.
 If either don't exist, it will create the zone and/or associated A records.
 * Using the example above, it will be your responsibility to create an NS record from the **foo.com** zone to point to **blah.foo.com**.
 The nameservers for **blah.foo.com** will be provided by the script during build.
 <hr>
-<h3> aro43-aad-connect.sh</h3>
+<h3> aro-aad-connect.sh</h3>
 <hr>
 This script will connect Azure Red Hat OpenShift to Azure Active Directory.
 It will create a new Azure Application & Service Principal within AAD and subsequently configure an OAuth based Authentication Provider to bind to it using the subscription and tenant which are active when the script is run.

+The usage is as follows:<br>
+<strong>./aro-aad-connect.sh (ARO Cluster Name) (ARO Resource Group Name)<br>
 <hr>
 <h3>cleanappsp.sh</h3>
 <hr>

-This script is a housekeeping script that deletes all Azure Active Directory applications and service principals with an **aro-** prefix.
+This script is a housekeeping script that mercilessly deletes all Azure Active Directory applications and service principals with an <strong>aro-</strong> prefix.
 It is particularly useful when standing up / tearing down multiple ARO clusters.

+The usage is as follows:<br>
+<strong>./cleanappsp.sh</strong>

 <hr>